 - Bowser in Paper Mario: Sticker Star doesn't speak at all, and only gets voiced by Kenny James for his roaring.
 It makes him rather menacing compared to the humorous and hammy portrayal he got in all the other Paper Mario and Mario & Luigi games.

-- Ridley, despite being the Big Bad of Metroid and the one personally responsible for starting the series in motion by destroying Samus's home colony, never speaks at all towards anyone.
+- Ridley, despite being the Big Bad of Metroid and the one personally responsible for starting the series in motion by destroying Samus's home colony and killing her parents, never says anything beyond from roaring.
 He doesn't even leave behind any written logs to scan from in the Metroid Prime games, instead we get our information from his underlings, who have implied that he's a cunning warlord who relishes in violence and death.
-He does speak in the Manga explaining Samus's past however, so it's not like he's an animalistic beast.
+He's quite chatty in the official Metroid manga and prequel however, so it's not like he's just some animalistic beast.

 - Darth Nihlus in Knights of the Old Republic II technically "speaks" in bizarre language that is possibly generated telepathically.
 None of the major characters have any trouble understanding it (including the Player Character), but the player is left clueless, as his dialog is not subtitled, in contrast to all the other characters' lines, which are (even when they're speaking perfectly clear English).
 This serves to make him even more unsettling.